gatlex/ostrut/README.md

 std::cout << cpx << std::endl;
 // Outputs: [([1, 2, 3], {"Hello" : [42, 17], "World" : [21]}), ([4, 5, 6], {"Dlrow" : [12], "Olleh" : [24, 71]})]
 ```
-You can see that pairs are displayed by round parentheses, while maps are displayed in Python-manner using braces and colons like `{A : B, C : D}`.
+In this example, you can see that pairs are displayed by round parentheses, while maps are displayed in Python-manner using braces and colons like `{A : B, C : D}`.
 For more on that see [below on special syntax for common containers](#special-syntax).
 Also notice that strings are wrapped in double quotes; similarly, characters would be wrapped in single quotes.

 Usage